Thai Airways International: 2020s: Bankruptcies and rehabilitations

+After a four-year rehabilitation process, on 16 June 2025, the Central Bankruptcy Court granted permission for Thai Airways to exit its rehabilitation program, as the airline had achieved the four conditions required by the plan: formation of a new board, EBITDA of ฿40,000 million (double the benchmark set), disciplined repayments without default, and a registered capital increase with debt-to-equity conversion.
+The airline later resumed trading on the Stock Exchange of Thailand on 4 August 2025, with an opening price of ฿10.5 per share, representing a 134.4% increase from the capital increase offering price of ฿4.48 per share, and a market capitalization of nearly ฿300,000 million.
+During an interview with the Bangkok Post on 24 August 2025, Chai Eamsiri, Chief Executive Officer of Thai Airways, revealed that the airline plans to double the frequencies of its flights to Guangzhou and Beijing, increasing from seven to fourteen per week for each destination.
+Thai Airways will also resume services to Xiamen, Chongqing, and Changsha, each with seven weekly flights, and will introduce new routes to Wuhan and Shenzhen.
+In addition, the airline is considering launching a new route to Gaya, along with several new domestic routes, in line with the delivery of new aircraft.
+To bridge the capacity gap before these aircraft arrive, Thai Airways plans to lease eight to ten wide-body aircraft for a period of six years, with a final decision expected in September 2025.
+The airline will also commence a cabin refurbishment program across its Airbus A320, Airbus A350-900, and Boeing 777-300ER fleets.

 Branding

 Safety video

 The current safety video was introduced in 2018.
 Sueb Nakhasathien Foundation president Rungsit Kanjanavanit stated his belief that the video does not sufficiently reflect Thai culture as the animals and flowers used are more commonly found in South America.

 The launch of Thai Smile

 As part of THAI's broader growth strategy in the region, THAI launched a regional carrier with light-premium services, Thai Smile, which operates the narrow-bodied Airbus A320-200 on regional and domestic routes.
 The new airline began commercial operations in July 2012, after its first A320s were received.
 As of September 2020, Thai Smile files to 31 destinations and a fleet of 20 aircraft with Chiang Mai International Airport being its focus city.

 By September 2016, Thai Smile, Thai's subsidiary announced new services to Gaya, Varanasi, Jaipur, and Lucknow in India marking the expansion of Thai's Asian network.

 In the fourth quarter of 2016, Thai Smile vowed to resume its suspended routes and Thai's terminated regional routes to Da Nang, Kota Kinabalu, Luang Prabang and Mandalay.
 Also the airline has considered launching new services to Hangzhou and Zhengzhou.
+Due to the financial complications caused by the COVID-19 pandemic, Thai Smile ceased operations in 2023 as a part of the financial reconstruction.
+All the Thai Smile aircraft are to be reabsorbed by THAI Airways.